Understanding your depression and finding answers to its symptoms may help restore your motivation, vitality and self-esteem

 Dr. Wu’s Approach to Depression Treatment.

 Depression is debilitating; treatment can be life changing.
-Dr. Wu’s treatment for depression starts with a thorough evaluation of a new patient in her Boston office, followed by a treatment recommendation.
+Dr. Wu’s treatment for depression starts with a thorough evaluation of a patient in her Boston office, followed by a treatment recommendation.
 This may include psychotherapy, including psychodynamic therapy or elements of mindfulness-based therapies such as MBCT (mindfulness-based cognitive therapy), through medications, or a combination of these approaches.

 Contact Dr. Wu